mProjectsCode/obsidian-lemons-search-plugin/README.md

 A fast fuzzy finder based quick switcher with preview.

-The plugin add a new command `Lemons Search: Open search` that opens the quick switcher.
+The plugin adds a new command `Lemons Search: Open search` that opens the quick switcher.
 The quick switcher lets you easily search all file paths in your vault and offers a quick preview of the selected search result.

 ![exampleImage](https://raw.githubusercontent.com/mProjectsCode/obsidian-lemons-search-plugin/master/exampleImage.png)

-To ensure top performance and high quality results, the plugin is written in rust using the [nucleo-matcher](https://crates.io/crates/nucleo-matcher) create running in a web worker.
+To ensure top performance and high-quality results, the plugin is written in Rust using the [nucleo-matcher](https://crates.io/crates/nucleo-matcher) create running in a web worker.
-This ensures that the majority of the computational load is taken of the main thead for a smoother feel.
+This ensures that the majority of the computational load is taken off the main thread for a smoother feel.

 ## Special Search Commands

 Every query consists of search atoms separated by spaces.
 Spaces can be escaped using `\`.
-In the following illustration each underlined part is a separate search atom.
+In the following illustration, each underlined part is a separate search atom.

 ```
 movie Star\ Wars